Last Updated on

 Blood test helps the doctor to determine if you are a carrier or Hepatitis B. Now, this is critical because if your baby gets Hepatitis B from you, it may cause severe damage to her liver.
 In this scenario, the doctor will inject your baby with antibodies to protect her from Hepatitis B as soon as your baby is born.

-It is vital that all expecting mothers do an HIV and AIDS tests.
-If HIV or AIDS virus is detected in a mother-to-be, then necessary steps can be taken to ensure that the same does not get transmitted to the baby.
+It is vital that all expecting mothers get tested for HIV and AIDS.
+If HIV or AIDS is detected in a mother-to-be, necessary steps can be taken to ensure that the same does not get transmitted to the baby.

-Syphilis poses a health risk both to the mother and the baby in the rare event that the mother is infected.
-If tested positive, the mother may be recommenced anti-biotics to treat it.
+Syphilis poses a health risk to the mother as well as the baby in the rare event that the mother is infected.
+If tested positive, the mother may be recommenced antibiotics to treat it.

 Which Other Blood Tests Should Be Done?